Building a House in Mexico

 How to Construct Your Own Cozy Casa

 “Outside of the major cities, good rentals are hard to find, and honest landlords are even harder to find.
 I think owning your own home is more important in Mexico than in the US.”
 This is one of the reasons a trusted source gives to explain why he designed and built his home in Lerdo, Mexico.
-Rolly took the expat plunge in 2000, moving from Los Angeles to his newly constructed casa in north central Mexico.
+Rolly took the expat plunge, moving from Los Angeles to his newly constructed casa in north central Mexico.

 Many Americans dream of a simpler life in the land of flowers and long siestas.
 But few turn that dream into a reality by building their own home south of the border.
 If you think about it, though, it is one of the best ways to complete the dream: choosing exactly what you want and working hard to get it.

 Building projects in Mexico are not fairy tales waiting to happen.
 If you want to create your own home, brace yourself for a long road paved with delays, confianza (trust) issues, and cultural surprises.
 But it is not an impossible task.
 In fact, since labor and supplies are generally cheaper, you can usually get more for your peso by building, as opposed to buying, a home.

 The Perfect Location

 Whether you’re a beach bum or prefer the solitude of mountains, you’ll find your niche within Mexico’s borders.
 While it’s a good idea to check out popular expat gatherings — Baja California, the Lake Chapala region, and San Miguel de Allende — don’t rule out the areas less tourist-laden.
 One expat family has lived in Torreón, an industrial city in northern Mexico, for the past forty-five years.
 While Torreón usually takes up no more than two pages in guidebooks (sometimes beginning with “if you must travel here”) some find it to be the perfect fit.